Jim Dowson: Scottish independence

 Whilst attending a far-right conference in Budapest in March 2017, Dowson announced his support for Scottish independence, despite his earlier unionist stances.
 Dowson stated "England is stuffed, England is stuffed totally" and advanced his belief that an independent Scotland "would protect us from the excesses of Muslim domination".

 Kosovo military equipment

 In May 2018 the BBC reported that Knights Templar International had claimed to have supplied ballistics vests and communications equipment to Kosovo.
 It also reported that Dowson had told Kosovan TV that he had personally taken such equipment there.

-2021 Scottish parliamentary election

-In Glasgow, on polling day for the Scottish parliamentary election, Dowson was heard accusing Nicola Sturgeon of the SNP of attempting to "change the country [to a] socialist republic", following her comments accusing Jayda Fransen and Britain First of being racists and a fascists before declaring that Glasgow Southside would reject them.